-ANS Group has forked out £4.85m to acquire fellow London and Manchester-based data storage and netork solution specialist Alpha Business Computers.
-The deal, funded by ANS' cash reserves, will see Alpha sales director Simon Birney and technincal director Howard Johnson transfer to the new own
+ANS Group has forked out £4.85m to acquire fellow London and Manchester-based data storage and network solution specialist Alpha Business Computers.

 IBM has repositioned its approach to selling cloud computing, putting sales of the technology under the umbrella of its services division.
 Big Blue is also recognising user fears around a wholesale shift to the cloud offering to sell services packaged services that are supported by its data centres.

-Fresh from theclosure of its acquisition of Blade Network Technologies at the end of last week, IBM's eyes are turning to pastures new, according to reports.
-Big Blue is now understood to be in advanced talks to take over network security vendor Fortinet, which was worth $2.14bn (£1.3bn) at cl
+Fresh from the closure of its acquisition of Blade Network Technologies at the end of last week, IBM's eyes are turning to pastures new, according to reports.

 Cognizant has reported a 43% increase in revenues for its latest financial quarter compared with the same period a year ago, as customers step up their investments.